krobbi/coldest-night/README.md

 should respond automatically to the game's loaded locales and `locale/fallback` project setting.

-The story, and character names and other attributes may not be final and may change.
+The story, character names, and other attributes may not be final and may change.

 # Credits and Licensing